-Off the highway in Morrisburg, Ont. is a “historic site”, Upper Canada Village, notorious for two things.
-Admission is a scandal, $60 for a family of four.
-And the attraction is a fake.
+Off the highway in Morrisburg, Ont. is a “historic site,” Upper Canada Village.
+The attraction is a fake.

 Macfarlane is a visiting Michigan State scholar at Carleton University’s School of Canadian Studies.
 He recounts authoritatively the decades of Canada-U.S. diplomatic wrangling that preceded actual construction of the seaway beginning in 1954.